TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 The easiest way to deal with doubled and shining text is sepia mode.

 **Sepia** is a reddish-brown color that is neither too dark nor too bright, making it unlikely to create high contrast with black text.
-By extra point, it's a calm color that reminds me of the hue of old book pages.
+By the point, it's a calm color that reminds me of the hue of old book pages.
 I almost smell the scent of aged paper when looking at the color!

 Actually, the web version of Pocket includes a sepia mode now.
 There is a sepia option in the display settings, along with font size adjustments and light and dark modes.